Criminal Information & Identification

 We enter fingerprints into our Computerized Criminal History File (CCH) and index them to the FBI's criminal history files.
 These fingerprint prints and associated criminal records are accessible to criminal justice and non-criminal justice agencies nationwide.

-To provide critical analysis and coordination of essential resources to NC criminal justice, ten specialized units are coordinated by an Assistant Special Agent in Charge and/or supervisor.
+To provide critical analysis and coordination of essential resources to NC criminal justice agencies, ten specialized units are coordinated by an Assistant Special Agent in Charge and/or supervisor.

 AFIS & Technical Search Unit